Master of Professional Psychology Practice

 On successful completion of the degree, graduates will have completed supervised field placements, undertaken individual and group supervision, and acquired the professional skills to meet the requirements for the ‘5+1 internship model’ for generalist registration as

-Although this course is a pathway to full registration as a general psychologists for fourth year graduates, APAC cannot accredit the PsyBA Internship Program.
-For this reason, this is not an APAC accredited postgraduate course of study.
+This course is a pathway to full registration as a general psychologist, with fourth year graduates entering into the APAC accredited fifth year.
+The sixth year Internship (+1) requires individual PsyBA approval for each student and is therefore not an APAC accredited postgraduate course of study.

 |Location: Hawthorn East||Intake: Semester 1 each year|

 |Delivery: Full Time Only||Fees: Fee information can be found here|

 |Duration: 2 Years, or 1 Year Internship with External 5th Year||FEE-HELP: Yes|

 |CRICOS Course Code: 092973G||Course Code: PY092|